SQ4007-2025/website/notes/notes_2.md

 ## Correctness, Design, Style

 * Code can be evaluated upon three axes.
-* First, *correctness* refers to “Does the code run as intended?”
-You can check the correctness of your code with `check50`.
+* First, *correctness* refers to “Does the code run as intended?”.
-* Second, *design* refers to “How well is the code designed?”
-You can evaluate the design of your code using `design50`.
+* Second, *design* refers to “How well is the code designed?”.
-* Finally, *style* refers to “How aesthetically pleasing and consistent is the code?”
-You can evaluate the style of your code with `style50`.
+* Finally, *style* refers to “How aesthetically pleasing and consistent is the code?”.

 ## Mario